strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/Wireshark/Wireshark.md

 ![](attachments/Clipboard_2020-12-09-18-43-37.png)

 Anything look strange there?
-If you looks closely, there is a lot of encoded PowerShell.
+If you look closely, there is a lot of encoded PowerShell.

-Now, lets look at Statisctics > Conversations:
+Now, let's look at Statistics > Conversations:

 ![](attachments/Clipboard_2020-12-09-18-45-30.png)